When to clone Dell laptop hard drive?

 Simple as it looks like, errors occur sometimes—users are confronted with Samsung Data Migration cloning failed, Samsung Data Migration cannot change source disk and the like.
 Additionally, these utilities only support SSDs of the corresponding manufacturer.
 Is there such cloning software that fits all?
 The answer is YES.

-Method 2: Clone Dell hard drive to SSD via an all-around freeware
+Method 2: Clone Dell hard drive to SSD via an all-around cloning tool

-AOMEI Backupper Standard, the best backup software for free, comes to help.
+AOMEI Backupper Professional, the best disk cloning software, comes to help.

 - With the Disk Clone feature, you can copy old hard drives to SSDs of all common brands, including Samsung, Crucial, PNY, WD, etc. You can also copy a specific partition using Partition Clone.